What is music therapy?

 – Pain management

-– Increasing quality of life
+– The increasing quality of life

 Who Can Benefit From The Advantages of Music Therapy?

-For centuries People from every background, age group, culture, religion, and ethnicity have
+People from every background, age group, culture, religion, and ethnicity have

 – People who have experienced traumatic events like war, natural disasters, and accidents deal with their feelings and emotions.